MeRupamGanguly/Golang-Deltas/README.md

     ports:
     - containerPort: 80
 ```
 Service: An abstraction that defines a logical set of Pods and a policy to access them, typically using a stable IP address and DNS name.
+Services provide stable network identities and load balancing for Pods.
+They enable communication between Pods within the cluster and expose applications running in Pods to external traffic.
+Services can be of different types: ClusterIP (default, internal access), NodePort (exposes a port on each node), LoadBalancer (provisions an external load balancer), and ExternalName (maps to an external service).
 ```yaml
 apiVersion: v1
 kind: Service